emsifa/evo/README.md

 If you expand your endpoint in Swagger UI, you will see in response that Swagger will display default value for string is `"string"`, and integer is `0`.

-If we want to modify them with more informative example, we can modify `PostSomethingResponse` into something like this:
+If we want to modify them with more realistic example, we can modify `PostSomethingResponse` into something like this:

 ```php
 <?php